skshamagarwal/skshamagarwal/README.md

 [![Hacker Rank](https://img.shields.io/badge/-HackerRank-2ec866?style=flat-informational&logo=hackerrank&logoColor=white)](https://www.hackerrank.com/skshamagarwal) &nbsp;
 [![LeetCode](https://img.shields.io/badge/-LeetCode-FF8C00?style=flat-informational&logo=leetcode&logoColor=white)](https://leetcode.com/skshamagarwal/) &nbsp;

-### My name is Saksham Agarwal, a Programming enthusiast, Developer, Problem Solver and a Final Year CS Undergrad.
+### My name is Saksham Agarwal, a Software Developer, Programming enthusiast, and Problem Solver.
 I am passionate to learn new things and explore different domains.
 I am willing to contribute to the community.
 <br>

 **👨🏻‍💻 &nbsp;About Me**

 💡 &nbsp;&nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently pursuing B.Tech.
-(CSE).\
+🎓 &nbsp;I'm have completed B.Tech inComputer Science and currently a Software Developer [juspay.in](https://juspay.in/)\
 🌱 &nbsp;I'm on track for learning more about Data Science, Data Management and Software Development.\
 ✍️ &nbsp;In my free time, I read Books, watch Media and write Blogs as side hustles.\
 ✉️ &nbsp;You can shoot me an email at skshamagarwal@gmail.com!